skupperproject/refdog/input/commands/listener/create.md

 </div>
 <div class="attribute-body">

-A named bundle of TLS certificates and keys used for secure application-to-router communication.
+The name of a bundle of TLS certificates and keys used for secure application-to-router communication.
 The bundle contains the trusted server certificate.
 It optionally includes a client certificate and key for mutual TLS.

 On Kubernetes, the value is the name of a Secret in the current namespace.

+On Docker, Podman, and Linux, the value is the name of a directory under `input/certs/` in the current namespace.

 This option is used when setting up client-to-router TLS